Mutual Fund Holdings Definition and Basics

-When doing research and analyzing mutual funds, you'll likely run across a term called holdings.
 Analyzing a mutual fund's holdings just as important as taking a closer look at any other product before buying it: Before making important purchases like a car or a house, you take a look inside.
 Smart investors do the same with mutual funds.
+When researching and analyzing mutual funds, be sure you know what's inside it.

 Mutual Fund Holdings Definition